1941-1942 Season with

 Asked everybody to do the same, ‘to clip the Nips.’
 Emphasized payroll

 deduction plan.
 Well phrased and delivered.
-The admiral thanked Crosby for what
+The Admiral thanked Crosby for what

 the latter had done to aid Navy Relief.